-- Do not pipette by mouth. - Do not eat, drink, or smoke in designated work areas. - Sample inactivation by MIS should be performed in a biological safety cabinet (BSC; Type A2) within a Biosafety Level 312 laboratory or other biosafety control environment according to local and institutional guidelines or regulations. - Wear laboratory gloves, laboratory coats, and eye and respiratory protection when handling samples and reagents according to institutional guidelines.
+- Do not pipette by mouth. - Do not eat, drink, or smoke in designated work areas. - Sample inactivation by MIS should be performed in a biological safety cabinet (BSC) within a Biosafety Level 3 or other biosafety control environment according to local and institutional guidelines or regulations and based on an adequate risk assessment. - Wear laboratory gloves, laboratory coats, and eye and respiratory protection when handling samples and reagents according to institutional guidelines.
 Avoid contaminating gloves when handling samples and controls.
-Gloves must be changed between handling samples and cobas® MTB kit, cobas® MTB Positive Control kit, cobas® 6800/8800 Buffer Negative Control kit, and cobas omni reagents to prevent contamination. - Disinfect and wash hands thoroughly after handling samples and reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water (dilute household bleach 1:10).
-Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas 6800/8800 Systems, follow the instructions in the cobas 6800/8800 Systems User Guide to properly clean and decontaminate the surface(s) of instrument(s).
+Gloves must be changed between handling samples and cobas® MTB, cobas® MTB Positive Control Kit, cobas® Buffer Negative Control Kit, and cobas omni reagents to prevent contamination. - Disinfect and wash hands thoroughly after handling samples and reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.6% sodium or potassium hypochlorite in distilled or deionized water.
+Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas 5800/6800/8800 Systems, follow the instructions in the cobas 5800 or cobas 6800/8800 Systems User Assistance and/or User Guides to properly clean and decontaminate the surface(s) of instrument(s).